About the Program

 - Grade 12 English (minimum grade B)*

-- Grade 11 Math (Principles, Foundations or Pre-calculus) (minimum grade B)*
+- Grade 11 Math (Principles, Foundations, Pre-calculus, or Applications) (minimum grade B)*

 - Acceptable Criminal Record Review with Vulnerable Sector Check by the Ministry of Public Safety and Solicitor General

 - Graduation from grade 12 with a C+ average